NEERAJDVENOM/Big-Mart-sales-pr/README.md

 xgboost

 ### Conclusion
 I have used 3 models on this dataset but xgboost is giving me Lower RMSE and best score.
-By using this model we will predict the sales of sevral product from a perticular outlet store,
+By using this model we will predict the sales of sevral product from a perticular outlet store.
+The RMSE and R squared value is comparatively better for XGB regressor and their R2 score is 72% so we will consider this models  according to business requirement